Category

 Internships with media outlets, museums, or laboratories can provide additional entry routes into a freelance science writing career.

-Following science journalists (such as Sarah Kaplan) on X/Twitter or subscribing to their newsletters (such as this one by Ed Yong) is another way of discovering hot topics and possibly even open freelance jobs and opportunities for science writers.
+Following science journalists (such as Sarah Kaplan) on X/Twitter or subscribing to their newsletters (such as this one by Ed Yong) is another way of discovering hot topics and possibly even open freelance science writing jobs and opportunities for science writers.

 How can I sustain my science writing side hustle?